 No thank you!

-- This reply was modified 1 year, 2 months ago by anon101.
+- This reply was modified 4 years, 8 months ago by anonymous.

 I think everyone is allowed to their opinion on here.
 Thank you both for your feedback.
 I really appropriate it.
 I am not too concern about thr milk thiesel.
 I know people that tried it on their dog and it has great benefits.
 I am not a 100 percent sure what if I will be doing that but I have gotten 3 opinions and all 3 vets said they it was safe for my dog.
 They do not recommend large dosage.
 As far as dog food.
 I will try different one from instinct.
 This is a vet high quality food and it has great reviews.
 Thanks everyone for your feedback